cynthetic-boop/message-harvester/README.md

 run the command a lot.
 Also make sure to run the bot from the command line (Powershell, CMD, Terminal, Bash, etc.) so that you can see exactly when and where the bot's commands are run.

-**BEWARE OF PULLING FROM LARGE OR OLD SERVERS(EVEN RELATIVELY SMALL ONES), IT MAY CAUSE RATELIMITING** Seriously, it may ratelimit you very hard.
+**BEWARE OF PULLING OFTEN, ESPECIALLY FROM LARGE OR OLD SERVERS(EVEN RELATIVELY SMALL ONES), IT MAY CAUSE RATELIMITING** Seriously, it may ratelimit you very hard.
 This is a primitive bot, so no checks are put into place for this, you need to be aware.
 (I will test this soon if I am able get the courage to do it on my older servers.)